|

 can I scale up or down this recipe?

 Yes, absolutely!
-You can easily double or triple this recipe to make more cookies.
+You can easily double or triple this recipe to make more cookies, which is what I often do.

 If you want to make less, that’s fine too, but you might need a precise weighing scales to make sure you get the ingredients right.